AngeloPF69/TestGit/README.md

   Moving:

-    down([Blocks=1]) Moves the turtle down blocks, until it hits something. up([Blocks=1]) Moves the turtle up blocks, until it hits something. back([Blocks=1]) Moves the turtle backwards blocks, until it hits something. forward([Blocks=1]) Moves the turtle forward blocks, until it hits something.
+    down([Blocks=1]) Moves the turtle down or up blocks, until it hits something. up([Blocks=1]) Moves the turtle up or down blocks, until it hits something. back([Blocks=1]) Moves the turtle backwards or upwards blocks, until blocked. forward([Blocks=1]) Moves the turtle forward or backwards blocks, until blocked.

   Rotations and Moving:

-    go([sDir="forward", [Blocks=1]) Turtle advances in sDir { "forward", "right", "back", "left", "up", "down" } until blocked. goBack([Blocks=1]) Rotates turtle back, and moves blocks forward, until it hits something. goRight([Blocks=1]) Rotates turtle to the right, and moves blocks forward, until it hits something. goLeft([Blocks=1]) Rotates turtle to the left, and moves blocks forward, until it hits something.
+    go([sDir="forward", [Blocks=1]) Turtle advances blocks, in sDir { "forward", "right", "back", "left", "up", "down" } until blocked. goBack([Blocks=1]) Rotates turtle back or not, and moves blocks forward, until it hits something. goRight([Blocks=1]) Rotates turtle to the right or left, and moves blocks forward, until it hits something. goLeft([Blocks=1]) Rotates turtle to the left or right, and moves blocks forward, until it hits something.

   Dig:

-    dig([Blocks=1]) Dig Blocks forward with tool.
-    digUp([Blocks=1]) Dig Blocks upwards.
-    digDown([Blocks=1]) Dig Blocks downwards.
-    digRight([Blocks=1]) Rotates turtle Right and dig Blocks forward. digLeft([Blocks=1]) Rotates turtle left and dig Blocks forward. digAbove([Blocks=1]) Dig Blocks, 1 block above the turtle, and forward. digBelow([Blocks=1]) Dig Blocks, 1 block below the turtle, and forward. digBack([Blocks=1]) Rotates turtle back and dig Blocks.
+    dig([Blocks=1]) Dig Blocks forward or backwards with equiped tool. digUp([Blocks=1]) Dig Blocks upwards or downwards with equiped tool. digDown([Blocks=1]) Dig Blocks downwards or upwards with equiped tool. digRight([Blocks=1]) Rotates turtle Right or left, and dig Blocks forward with equiped tool. digLeft([Blocks=1]) Rotates turtle left or right, and dig Blocks forward with equiped tool. digAbove([Blocks=1]) Dig Blocks forward or backwards, 1 block above the turtle, with equiped tool. digBelow([Blocks=1]) Dig Blocks forward or backwards, 1 block below the turtle, with equiped tool. digBack([Blocks=1]) Rotates turtle back or not, and dig Blocks forward.

   Drop:

-    dropDir(sDir, nBlocks) Drops nBlocks from selected slot and inventory in the world in front, up or down the turtle. drop(nBlocks) Drops nBlocks from selected slot and inventory in the world in front of the turtle. dropUp(nBlocks) Drops nBlocks from selected slot and inventory in the world upwards. dropDown(nBlocks) Drops nBlocks from selected slot and inventory in the world downwards.
+    dropDir(sDir, [Blocks=stack]) Drops Blocks from selected slot and inventory in the world in front, up or down the turtle. drop([Blocks=stack]) Drops Blocks from selected slot and inventory in the world in front of the turtle. dropUp([Blocks=stack]) Drops Blocks from selected slot and inventory in the world upwards. dropDown([Blocks=stack]) Drops nBlocks from selected slot and inventory in the world downwards.

   Place:

-    placeDir([sDir="forward"]) Places inventory selected Block in sDir { "forward", "right", "back", "left", "up", "down" }. place([Blocks=1]) Places inventory selected Blocks in a strait line forward, and returns to initial position. placeUp([Blocks=1]) Places inventory selected Blocks in a strait line upward, and returns to initial position. placeDown([Blocks=1]) Places inventory selected Blocks in a strait line downward, and returns to initial position. placeLeft([Blocks=1]) Rotates turtle left, places inventory selected Blocks forward, and returns to initial position. placeRight([Blocks=1]) Rotates turtle Right, places inventory selected Blocks forward, and returns to initial position. placeAbove([Blocks=1]) Places selected slot Blocks, 1 block above the turtle, and returns to initial position. placeBelow([Blocks=1]) Places selected slot Blocks, 1 block below the turtle, and returns to initial position.
+    placeDir([sDir="forward"]) Places inventory selected Block in sDir { "forward", "right", "back", "left", "up", "down" }. place([Blocks=1]) Places inventory selected Blocks in a strait line forward or backwards, and returns to initial position. placeUp([Blocks=1]) Places inventory selected Blocks in a strait line upward or downwards, and returns to initial position. placeDown([Blocks=1]) Places inventory selected Blocks in a strait line downward or upwards, and returns to initial position. placeLeft([Blocks=1]) Rotates turtle left or right, places inventory selected Blocks forward, and returns to initial position. placeRight([Blocks=1]) Rotates turtle Right or left, places inventory selected Blocks forward, and returns to initial position. placeAbove([Blocks=1]) places Blocks forwards or backwards, 1 block above the turtle, and returns to initial position. placeBelow([Blocks=1]) Places selected Blocks forwards or backwards, 1 block below the turtle, and returns to initial position.

   Inventory:

     itemCount(nSlot) Counts items in inventory.
-    select(value) Select slot value or select slot with itemName = value.
+    itemSelect(value) Select slot value or select slot with itemName = value.
     Search(sItemName, nStartSlot) Search inventory for ItemName, starting at startSlot.